Linda Kearns MacWhinney: After the Rising

 She realised she had skills that could be useful in times of war.
 After the Rising she went into private nursing.
+As a nurse she helped fight the 1918 Spanish flu epidemic on Achill Island.
 She was the nurse to the O'Connor Morris family in Tullamore and traveled extensively with them.
 After Maurice O'Connor Morris's death on 11 February 1916, he left Linda an inheritance of £2,500.
 She was able to purchase a car, which would later come in useful during the Irish War of Independence when she worked as a courier for Michael Collins transporting information and sometimes arms.
 Her status as a nurse helped her evade detection until she was caught in November 1920 in Sligo transporting firearms.
 The county inspector reported her arrest as follows:

 In a statement to the Bureau of Military History in 1950, Kearns alleged she was badly beaten during her arrest by a Black and Tan Officer, so much so she suffered permanent damage to her teeth.
 She was sentenced to 10 years imprisonment.
 She served time in a number of Irish prisons before being sent to Walton Prison in Liverpool, where she went on hunger strike.

 From there she was sent to Mountjoy Prison.
 In October 1921, she famously escaped from Mountjoy Jail with three other women, Mae Burke, Eileen Keogh, and Eithne Coyle.
 The escape had been personally arranged by Michael Collins, and it made international headlines, featuring in the New York Times on 31 October 1921 under the heading "Four Women Break Jail".